apehex/tokun/articles/tokun.md

 It starts with the encoding of text characters and symbols, following the [Unicode standard][wiki-unicode].

-Usually the translation is performed using UTF, but these schemes do not perfectly fit NN requirements:
+Usually the translation is performed using [UTF][wiki-utf], but these schemes do not perfectly fit NN requirements:

 | Encoding | Advantages  | Shortcomings |
 | ---------| ----------- | ------------ |